-WASHINGTON, D.C.
+Washington, D.C.
 20549

-FORM I 10-Q ☒ Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly perio d ended: June 30, 2007 Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Commission File 1 Number: 0-19672 American Supercon (Exact name of registrant) Delaware (State or other jurisdiction of s specified in its charter) 04-2959321 (I.R.S.
-Employer incorporation or organization) Two Techno Westborough, Ma (Address of principal executiv ssachusetts 01581 (508) 83 (Registrant's telephone nu ne pi be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during d to file such reports), and (2) has been subject to such filing requirements for ate by check mark whether the registrant is a large accelerated filer, an accele accelerated filer" in Rule 12b-2 of the Exchange Act. erated filer, or a non-accelerated filer.
-See definition of "accelerated filer and Large accelerated filer Accelerate ed filer ⊠ Non-accelerated filer □ ndica ate by check mark whether the registrant is a shell company (as defined in R ale 12b-2 of the Exchange Act).
-YES □ NO ⊠ ndica ate the number of shares outstanding of each of the issuer's classes of comm on stock, as of the latest practicable date.
+FORM 10-Q

+Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+For the quarterly period ended: September 30, 2007

+□ Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

+Commission File Number: 0-19672

+American Superconductor Corporation

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 04-2959321 (I.R.S.
+Employer Identification No.)

+Two Technology Drive Westborough, Massachusetts 01581 (Address of principal executive offices, including zip code)

+(508) 836-4200 (Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES \boxtimes NO \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box

+Accelerated filer \boxtimes

+Non-accelerated filer \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES 🗆 NO 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Common Stock, par value \$0.01 per share Class
+Common Stock, par value \$0.01 per share

+Class

-Outstanding as of August 6, 2007
+Outstanding as of November 5, 2007